Abstract Integration in Net Convergence Structures: Convergence Theorems for Net Riemann and Related Integrals.

-To obtain more refined properties of the (Fleischer) Net Riemann integral and correlated concepts introduced in previous sections, we need some convergence theorems, specially (order) uniform ones.
+To obtain more refined properties of the net Riemann integral and correlated concepts introduced in previous sections, we need some convergence theorems, specially (order and topological) uniform ones.
 The purpose of these convergence theorems are twofold:

-\begin{enumerate} [(i)] \item Obtaining uniform convergence theorems for the Net Riemann integral, and specially the $S^{*}$(-partition) integral allows us to compare them to \cite{pavlakosintegration}, \cite{wrightintegralmeasure} and to other order based sequential/net-based integrals in the literature (see the next section for a possible list of such integrals) and; \item Based on the comparisons contained in item (i), we may obtain monotone convergence theorems and other limit type properties for these integrals, as well as initial steps for a general classification of such integration procedures. \end{enumerate}
+\begin{enumerate} [(i)] \item Obtaining uniform convergence theorems for the Net Riemann integral, and specially the $S^{*}$(-partition) integral allows us to compare them to topological and order based Lebesgue integrals in the literature, such as \cite{rodriguezsalazar}, \cite{fidelgeneral1}, \cite{fidelgeneral2}, \cite{haluskaintegrable}, \cite{pavlakosintegration}, \cite{wrightintegralmeasure} and to other order/topological based and sequentially/net defined integrals in the literature, unifying an and extending a wide range of integration procedures; \item Based on the comparisons contained in item (i), we may obtain monotone and dominated convergence theorems and other limit type properties for these integrals, as well as initial steps for a general classification of such integration procedures. \end{enumerate}

-To obtain these convergence theorems, we would like to make as few assumptions as possible on the integrability of the sequence of functions and (order based) limits involved.
-For that reason, we will adopt a generalization of the uniform convergence theorem of \cite{monteirouniform} to the Henstock-Kurzweil integral (with respect to the Lebesgue measure) which, compared to \cite{integralmeasureandordering} - which extends the partially ordered operator-valued framework of \cite{riecanvrabelovaoperator} - posits less strong integrability conditions on the limit of the approximating functions.
-Again, we focus mainly on the Net Riemann integral, the modification for the Fleischer case being immediate.
+To obtain these convergence theorems, we would like to make as few assumptions as possible on the integrability of the sequence of functions and (order/topological based) limits involved.
+For the order case, we will adopt a generalization of the uniform convergence theorem of \cite{monteirouniform}, which is based on the proof of a related theorem in \cite{vrabelovariecanlast}, to the Henstock-Kurzweil integral (with respect to the Lebesgue measure) which, compared to \cite{integralmeasureandordering} - which extends the partially ordered operator-valued framework of \cite{riecanvrabelovaoperator} - posits less strong integrability conditions on the limit of the approximating functions.
+This theorem is given in the cited paper for the Lebesgue measure and the Kurzweil integral.
+We shown in this section that this theorem is actually valid for a wide class of net Riemann integrals, and even for a outside of null sets version of $S^{*}$-integral, which is necessary to compare it to the order-convergence integrals of \cite{pavlakosintegration} and \cite{pavlakosrepresentation} (originated in \cite{pavlakosthesis}).